hugopukito/concurrent-pings-go/README.md

-# Program that run ping command extract from file
+# Program that run ping command on ips extract from file

 ## Concurrent